skinzdb/kuai/README.md

 ## Documentation

-The documentation for the C++ engine can be found here: http://www.reddit.com.
+The main documentation page for the C++ engine is located at `kuai/doc/index.html'.